hw-studio-fall17/project.fav-artist/README.md

 ### Tour Dates Page
-* Style your buttons to look better.
+* Style your tickets buttons to look better.
 Here are some CSS properties you will probably want to use:
   * `background-color`
   * `border-radius`
   * `padding`